Skip to main content

 Step 5: Verify Main MCU Connection

-After completing the main MCU configuration, verify if the connection is successful:
+After completing the main MCU configuration, verify the connection is successful:

-3. Verify Main Controller Model: Confirm the displayed model matches the actual main controller model of your mainboard.
+3. Check the main control model: Confirm that the displayed model matches the actual main control model of your mainboard

 Verification Points

-• If your main controller is STM32H723, then Micro-Controller must display an H723-related model.
+• If your main control chip is STM32H723, then Micro-Controller must display an H723-related model

-• If the display is incorrect or unrecognized, please check the previous configuration steps.
+• If the display is incorrect or unrecognizable, please check the previous configuration steps

 Loading...